ted-spence-avalara/developer-dot/_posts/2018-03-13-sendsales-poc.md

 <h2>Conclusion</h2>

 Using an app to generate the tax rate files is a quick and easy solution for streamlining the process, and the <a href="https://developer.avalara.com/sdk/">Python SDK</a> worked flawlessly.
-Now the entire tax file can be generated overnight.
+Using this app, the entire tax file can be generated overnight.

 The process could be streamlined even further by importing already existing locations.
 If a company had a limited number of locations it shipped to, or had a pre-prepared list of all locations, importing those into the app would further reduce run time.
 For example, when importing locations to the app I was able to generate tax files averaging 0.87 seconds per file.
 That comes out to just under 10 hours to generate files for 41,000 locations.